um-acs/acs_docs/docs/policies/faqs.rst

 =========================================
 Detailed information for FAQ topics is available here and in :ref:`policies`

-.. note :: IDSC ACS does not install, provide support for, or provide documentation on how to code in your preferred software.
+**Note:** IDSC ACS does not install, provide support for, or provide documentation on how to code in your preferred software.
 ACS documentation contains information on using software in a Linux cluster environment.

 Projects